lmnagaraju209/eks-setup-endtoend/PRICING_PROPOSAL.md

 **Can you do it faster?**
 Maybe.
 Depends on what you're willing to cut.
 I can rush it, but it'll cost more (1.5x rate) and I'd rather not.
 These things have a natural pace.

+**What about Indian developers?
+They're cheaper.**
+They are. $30-$60/hour vs my $150-$200/hour.
+But you're looking at 6-8 weeks instead of 4-5, time zone issues, communication overhead, and often more rework.
+I've fixed enough offshore projects to know the real cost.
+If budget is the constraint, we can talk about phasing or reducing scope.
+But the cheapest option isn't always the best value.

 **What if something goes wrong?**
 I fix it.
 That's what the 30-day support is for.
 If it's my mistake, I fix it on my time.
 If it's something outside scope, we'll figure it out.